 The Villa of the Mysteries is probably the most important home.
 It contains one of the most famous frescos from all of Ancient Rome, The Mysteries of Dionyus, which covers three walls.

 Pompeii is the gift that keeps on giving.
-New finds are made all the time, including recently unveiled frescos.
+New finds are made all the time, including recently unveiled frescos in the House of the Vettii and other spots.
 When you’re done exploring the ruins, head to a vineyard or restaurant on the nearby Mount Vesuvius.

 Vibrant Naples is the birthplace of pizza.
-The old town is chaotic, brash, and colorful.
+The old town is chaotic, brash, colorful, and very authentically Italian.

 Naples is a big sprawling city that’s slightly rough around the edges.
 Most of its attractions are in the historic center.
 Naples boasts stunning churches, beautiful palaces, great art, and some epic foodie eateries.

-Naple’s top attraction is its Archaeological Museum.
+Naple’s top attraction is the Naples National Archaeological Museum.
 If you’re a history buff, it’s worth a day trip from Rome just to see this great world class museum.

 It houses a collection of fine and decorative arts, mostly from Naples.
 The core of its collection was compiled by the powerful Farnese and Bourbon families.